i-am-bee/bee-agent-framework/README.md

-The Bee framework makes it easy to build agentic worfklows with leading proprietary and open-source models.
-We’re working on bringing model-agnostic support to any LLM to help developers avoid model provider lock-in and embrace the latest open-source LLMs.
+The Bee framework makes it easy to build agentic worfklows with leading open-source and proprietary models.
+We’re working on bringing model-agnostic support to any LLM to help developers avoid model provider lock-in.

 ## Key Features